Brandon Lowe Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to allow the third-fewest home runs in baseball (142 total, 1.1 per game).
+- The Guardians give up the third-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.